friday/textStretch.js/README.md

 <!--
 ## To do
+inline-block elements and block elements with width?
+Width auto for calc-class?
+Font declared with "!important"?
-1. New event binding method.
+New event binding method.
 Current one binds a new event every time textStretch is run.
 Better to bind one event, which goes through some list of methods or elements.
-2. Document every aspect
+Document every aspect
-3. Test with web fonts again
+Test with web fonts again
-4. Test browsers & mobile browsers (pinch-zoom)
+Test browsers & mobile browsers (pinch-zoom)
-5. Put up forkable codepen-link
+Put up forkable codepen-link
-6. Set up grunt-script for minification
+Set up grunt-script for minification
-7. More cases?
-Width auto for calc-class?
+More cases?
-8. Go back to cloning instead?
+Go back to cloning instead?
 -->

 # textStretch.js